mixpanel/docs/pages/docs/admin/data-governance/data-views-data-classification.md

 Go to your Project Settings, and then to the tab "Project Users" in order to manage which users can access the events and properties marked as classified.

-In the CURRENT USERS table, the Classified Data column indicates which users have permission to view classified data.
+In the **Current Users** table, the Classified Data column indicates which users have permission to view classified data.
 Click the Can View check box in a user’s row to update their classified data viewing permission.

 ![Mark Classified Viewing Perms](/manage-classified-data-viewing-perms.png)

-Click on All Data Permissions to filter the CURRENT USERS table to display only users that can view classified data or only users that cannot view classified data.
+Click on **All Data Permissions** to filter the current users table to display only users that can view classified data or only users that cannot view classified data.

 ![All Data Permissions](/all-data-permissions.png)
 ### Manage Classified Data Viewing Permissions for Teams